binhpham2/rorschach/README.md

-Why are they changing shape?
+Why are they changing shapes?
 Just like Rorschach's mask!